 You do not have to be caught with drugs in your possession to face drug trafficking charges.
 A conspiracy to traffic drugs involves planning or coordinating the sale, distribution, or transportation of illegal substances.
 Law enforcement agencies often use surveillance, wiretaps, and informants to build cases against individuals involved in drug trafficking networks.

-Even if you were not directly handling the drugs, a conviction for conspiracy can result in severe penalties and lifelong consequences.
-Having a defense lawyer with ample experience in conspiracy cases can be crucial to securing a favorable outcome.
+Even if you were not directly in possession of drugs, a conviction for conspiracy can result in severe drug crime penalties and lifelong consequences.
+Having a drug crime lawyer with ample experience in conspiracy cases can be crucial to securing a favorable outcome.

 Investigation and Arrest